ExultCorp/adapt-contrib-flipcard/README.md

 		"_flipTime": 400,
 		"_items": [
 			{
-				"frontImageSrc":"assets/flip_1.png",
-				"backHeading":"To overcome Global Climate Change challenges, it is essential to:", "backBody": "<ul><li>Avail technology no matter how expensive it be, to reduce greenhouse releases.</li><li>Persuade the citizens of a nation to get together and work towards a development program.</li>Follow rules and regulations set by the government to avoid excessive greenhouse emissions.</li></ul>"
+				"frontImage": {
+					"src": "course/en/images/flip_1.png",
+					"alt": "flipcard item 1 graphic alt text here."
 				},
+				"backTitle": "Heading 1",
+				"backBody": "This is display text 1."
+			},
 			{
-				"frontImageSrc":"assets/flip_2.png",
-				"backHeading":"To overcome Global Climate Change challenges, it is essential to:", "backBody": "<ul><li>Avail technology no matter how expensive it be, to reduce greenhouse releases.</li><li>Persuade the citizens of a nation to get together and work towards a development program.</li>Follow rules and regulations set by the government to avoid excessive greenhouse emissions.</li></ul>"
-			}
+				"frontImage": {
+					"src": "course/en/images/flip_2.png",
+					"alt": "flipcard item 1 graphic alt text here."
+				},
+				"backTitle": "Heading 2",
+				"backBody": "<ul><li>This is list item 1.</li><li>This is list item 2.</li></ul>" }
 		]
 	}

 Single Flip Example: Only one flip card can flip at any given point of time and only one will remain open.
-If you click/tap on other flipCard the other open flip card will automatically close.
+If you click/tap on other flipcard the other open flip card will automatically close.

 	{
 	 	"_id":"c-135",
 	 	"_parentId":"b-70",
 	 	"_type":"component",
-	 	"_component":"flipCard",
+	 	"_component":"flipcard",
 	 	"_classes":"",
 	 	"_layout":"full",
 	 	"title": "Flip Card",